 Under Byen, however, eschew guitars completely, instead opting for pianos, organs, cellos, drums, the violin, and an electrically distorted saw.
 Yep, you read that right.
 This unorthodox approach allows for music that is very much their own, despite some superficial references to the Icelandic superstars Sigur Rós, who the band themselves cite as influences.
 Instead, the sparse instrumentation alongside the dark, moody, atmospheric vocals of lead singer Henriette Sennenvaldt create something like rock music from another planet.
 For example, if you listen to the opening title track, with its oneiric vocals and apocalyptic drums, you can hear the rock influence coming through.
 The plucking of the guitars and the droning of the electric saw both contribute to an almost metal-adjacent aural aesthetic that is at once very idiosyncratic and yet evocative of the cityscapes their name evokes.

-This ‘alien rock’ sound is found throughout, but perhaps best shown on Plantage and Mission, in which Plantage’s discordant drums and the light sprinklings of keyboards sound like they could be a soundscape to a modern retelling of Fritz Lang’s seminal 1927 masterpiece Metropolis, with its scenes of workers in a futuristic city trudging to and from work like clockwork drones.
+This ‘alien rock’ sound is found throughout, but perhaps best shown on Plantage with its light sprinklings of keyboards and discordant drums that sound like they could be a soundscape to a modern retelling of Fritz Lang’s seminal 1927 masterpiece Metropolis, with its scenes of workers in a futuristic city trudging to and from work like clockwork drones.
 Cinematic is the word for a lot of this album, and that’s not just a cop out phrase I’m using to try and shy away from actually probing what I think about it.
 Rather, post rock in this style is often symphonic even when an orchestra is not used, and as such it does not necessarily stick in the mind in the way, say Even Flow by Pearl Jam does.
 That song has a catchy chorus, roared out by grizzled American rocker Eddie Vedder and powerful repeating riffs.
 These songs have none of that, however, what they do have is skilled musicianship and a perfect sound, a sound that they have honed over years to help create the maximum musical texture as possible, and with that texture, one’s brain is able to associate pictures and moods to it.
-My first love is cinema so perhaps that’s why to me it evokes the social sci-fi greats of the silent era, but one’s individual response could very well be different perhaps reminding one of winter in a nondescript Scandinavian city, or a sunset in the Danish countryside.
+My first love is cinema so perhaps that’s why to me it evokes the social sci-fi greats of the silent era, but one’s individual response could very well be different, perhaps reminding one of winter in a nondescript Scandinavian city, or a sunset in the Danish countryside.

 Furthermore, Mission starts off with a piano repeating a chord progression based off two chords, and this repetition is compounded by the droning piano notes alongside it, which is then contrasted with the distorted bass riff and the soft vocals.
 This then gives way to beautiful strings and piano, which in some ways sounds like a post rock parody of ballads, and yet it completely works.
 This is Under Byen at their best, inasmuch as they take what we know of pop music and reinterpret it in their own experimental style, elevating the musical form as well as recreating it in their own image.
 This takes the necessarily repetitive nature of pop and rock and turns it on its head, taking it down to the essentials and nothing more, and then seeing where they can go with it.
 That said, it is also a beautiful album as well, with the song Byen Driver containing some truly gorgeous piano on it, and when combined with the calming vocals it becomes an emotionally-driven piece.
 Free of the post rock idiosyncrasies, this is the one song I would say probably everyone would like or at least appreciate, as it shows Under Byen at a more accessible level.
 The same goes for Lenin, which is in essence a beautifully complex piano solo piece sandwiched between two more musically ambitious pieces, and as such acts as a moment’s repose between the post rock